romainsacchi/carculator_bus/docs/introduction.rst

 Introduction
 ============

-``carculator_truck`` is a parameterized model that allows to generate and characterize life cycle inventories for different heavy goods vehicle configurations, according to selected:
+``carculator_bus`` is a parameterized model that allows to generate and characterize life cycle inventories for different heavy goods vehicle configurations, according to selected:

 * powertrain technologies (9): diesel engine, electric motor, hybrid, plugin-hybrid, etc.,
 * year of operation (2): 2000, 2010, 2020, 2030, 2040 and 2050 (with the possibility to interpolate in between)
 * and sizes: 3.5t, 7.5t, 18t, 26t, 40t and 60t

-The methodology used to develop `carculator_truck` is explained in: cDoes size matter?
+The methodology used to develop `carculator_bus` is explained in: cDoes size matter?
 The influence of loading factor, trip length and application type on the Life Cycle Assessment of current and future heavy goods vehicles.
 Romain Sacchi, Christian Bauer
 (2020, in preparation)

 At the moment, the tool has a focus on the transport of dry goods.

-More specifically, ``carculator_truck`` generates `Brightway2 <https://brightwaylca.org/>`_ inventories, but also
+More specifically, ``carculator_bus`` generates `Brightway2 <https://brightwaylca.org/>`_ inventories, but also
 directly provides characterized results against several midpoint and endpoint indicators from the impact assessment method:
 * ReCiPe 2008 (mid- and endpoint)
 * and ILCD 2.0 2018 (only midpoint)

 as well as life cycle cost indicators.

-``carculator_truck`` differentiates itself from other truck LCA models as it uses time- and energy-scenario-differentiated background inventories for the future, resulting from the coupling between the `ecoinvent 3.6 database <https://ecoinvent.org>`_ and the scenario outputs of PIK's integrated assessment model `REMIND <https://www.pik-potsdam.de/research/transformation-pathways/models/remind/remind>`_.
+``carculator_bus`` differentiates itself from other truck LCA models as it uses time- and energy-scenario-differentiated background inventories for the future, resulting from the coupling between the `ecoinvent 3.6 database <https://ecoinvent.org>`_ and the scenario outputs of PIK's integrated assessment model `REMIND <https://www.pik-potsdam.de/research/transformation-pathways/models/remind/remind>`_.
 This allows to perform prospective study while consider future expected changes in regard to the production of electricity,